tdjsnelling/babel/README.md

 # babel

-An experiment to try and create a functioning Library of Babel.
+A functioning, complete, true-to-scale re-creation of the Library of Babel.

 ### What is it?